Dummies

 How are the Dummies made?

-When FakeItEasy needs to access a Dummy of type T
+When FakeItEasy needs to access a Dummy of type T, it tries a number

 of approaches in turn, until one succeeds: